Cotton warehouses from China to Australia are bulging with the biggest-ever glut, a year after record prices spurred farmers to expand output.

 Expectations for lower prices may spur traders to break $600 million of contracts this year, or 5 percent of global trade in the fiber, said Terry Townsend, the executive director of the International Cotton Advisory Committee in Washington.
 That’s down from about 20 percent in the past two years because prices are less volatile, he said.

-Hanesbrands, the Winston-Salem, North Carolina-based maker of the Wonderbra, saw cotton costs jump by $200 million in 2011, Chief Executive Officer Rich Noll told analysts on a July 31 conference call (HBI).
+Hanesbrands, the Winston-Salem, North Carolina-based maker of the Wonderbra, saw cotton costs jump by $200 million in 2011, Chief Executive Officer Rich Noll told analysts on a July 31 conference call (HBI:US).
 Margins have since returned to “historical levels,” he said.

 Levi Strauss expects lower cotton costs in the third and fourth quarters, former Chief Financial Officer Blake Jorgensen told analysts on a conference call July 10.
 The company cut prices in some markets in the second quarter to reduce inventories and products being sold in the spring were the “tail end of the peak cotton prices in the products we sourced last year,” he said.